LogoLogo

 Note The above persistent query creates a new topic in the trial store DB.
 When you create a new topic, DeltaStream adds a prefix name to the topic name based on your trial email and some unique random characters.
 For example, for the email , DeltaStream creates a topic prefix like t_testgmailcom_4evmsyg_.
 Creating the topic enriched_pv in turn creates the topic t_testgmailcom_4evmsyg_enriched_pv.
 You can view these topics in the trial store topics list.

 Terminate the queries.
 To do this, click to display the Queries page.
-Then click .
-The Query Details page displays.
+Then, next to the query you wish to terminate, click .

 Drop the created streams, changelogs, and materialized views.
 To do this, click to navigate to the corresponding database and schema, and as with the query, click and follow the prompt to drop the streams, changelogs, and materialized views.